NNPDF/pineappl/docs/cli-tutorial.md

 If you're experienced, you've already inferred from the file name of the grid and the observable name what the convoluted numbers will most likely show.
 However, how can you be certain?
-Specifically, the you'll probably want to know the answers to the following questions:
+Specifically, you'll probably want to know the answers to the following questions:

 1) For which process is the prediction for?
 2) Which observable is shown?
 3) If there's a corresponding experimental paper, where is it?
-4) Where are the measurements corresponding to the predictions?
+4) Where are the measured values corresponding to the shown predictions?
 5) Which program/generator was used to produce this grid?
 What version?
 6) Which runcards were used, which parameter values?